hbctraining/variant_analysis/lessons/07_variant_calling.md

 ## MuTect2

 ### Basic workflow
-The alogrithm used for somatic variant discovery with Mutect2 is broken up into three major components:
+The algorithm used for somatic variant discovery with MuTect2 is broken up into three major components:

-- **Local Assembly** - The initial step is for Mutect2 to evaluates regions for somatic variations.
+- **Local Assembly** - The initial step is for MuTect2 to evaluates regions for somatic variations.
 Regions that surpass a log odds threshold for somatic variation comparing the existance and non-existance of a potential alternate allele are flagged as "active" regions and are slated for local reassembly and realignment.
 The local reassembly is done by creating a *de Bruijn* graph of the active region.
-- **Haplotype Assembly** - From this *de Bruijn* graph, each haplotype is assembled and the haplotype spans the variant in question and connects two points in the reference genome.
+- **Haplotype Assembly** - From this *de Bruijn* graph, each haplotype is assembled and the haplotype spans the variant in question and connects to two points in the reference genome.
 - **Somatic Genotyping** - From here, most likely haplotypes are assembled and variants are called from these haplotypes.

 <p align="center">